Cost of Believing Words Over Evidence

 That our own word cannot be trusted.

-Over time, that erosion becomes self-abandonment.
+Over time, this becomes self-abandonment.

 Your life is built on whether you do what you say you will do.

-A boundary without a timeframe is a wish.
+- A boundary without a timeframe is a wish

-A boundary without a consequence is a suggestion.
+- A boundary without a consequence is a suggestion

 Real boundaries have three parts:

-Timeframe — Define when it must happen.
+2. Timeframe — Define when it must happen

 And most importantly—follow through.